stephaneVercouillieBMID/slate/source/index.html.md

 # 3. Integrating itsme services

 The itsme® Login and Share Data service integration is based on the <a href="http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth" target="blank">Authorization Code Flow</a> of OpenID Connect 1.0.
-The Authorization Code Flow goes through the steps as defined in <a href="http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowSteps" target="blank">OpenID Connect Core Authorization Code Flow Steps</a>, depicted in the following diagram
+The Authorization Code Flow goes through the steps as defined in <a href="http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowSteps" target="blank">OpenID Connect Core Authorization Code Flow Steps</a>, depicted in the following diagram:

  ![enter image description here](OpenID_High_level.png)